willshu/MyFeedback/README.md

 MyFeedback is a simple Distributed Application (dapp) that allows a user who is requesting feedback (ie a job candidate, employee, etc) to receive feedback from reviewers.
 MyFeedback is written in Javascript and Solidity, and runs on an Ethereum Virtual Machine (EVM)

+You can leave feedback for me, the author, at [https://myfeedback.willshu.com](https://myfeedback.willshu.com/)

+**Requirements**
+* Chrome browser with the [Metamask extension](https://metamask.io/)
+* Account on the Ropsten test network with Ether (get some [here](https://faucet.metamask.io/))
+* For the backend - Truffle Framework, NodeJS, truffle-hd-wallet

 **Contract rules:**

 * The user requesting feedback will be the contract owner.